What is Final Expense Insurance: Plan Now ‘Cause We’re All The Walking Dead

 There are no conditions or restrictions on how the money is used.
 This can be a good thing or a bad one – depending on your beneficiaries 😉

 …and if there is any money left over after all the immediate burial costs have been paid, your loved ones decide how to spend it.

 Did I mention that the money is paid out to your loved ones Tax-Free?

 How Much Does a Funeral REALLY Cost?

-Unfortunately, it costs a LOT!
+Unfortunately, it can cost a LOT!
 I hate to be the bearer of bad news.

 …and if you want some music, booze and a couple of cigars, well you are talking a pretty penny ladies and gentleman.

-According to various sources, the average funeral cost in Canada is around $10,000 and I’ve actually heard of people spending in excess of $25,000.
+According to various sources, the average funeral cost in Canada is around $10,000.
+I’ve heard of people spending up to $25,000 and even more.

-A financially savvy person knows that a $10,000 funeral today will cost ’em about $15,000 twenty years from now (based on an average inflation rate of 2%).
+A financially savvy person knows that a $10,000 funeral today will cost ’em about $14,859 twenty years from now (based on an average inflation rate of 2%).
 So it would be prudent to get a final expense policy for at least $15,000 to make sure your family is covered.